franz-geoeco/CropRotationViz/README.md

   <img src="images/intersection.png" alt="Descriptive Alt Text" width="100%">
 </div>

+## User Manual
+To get a more detailed description about the specific functionalities, look into the detailed [user manual](/docs/user-manual.pdf).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.